Kanish0070/GUI-based-Library-Management-system/README.md

 First one is storing Book details.
 The attributes are no, book_no , book_name , author_name , availaibility .

-Second one is maintaining the record of the lended books.
+Second one is book_register.This is maintaining the record of the lended books.
 The attributes are reg_no,student_no,book_no,date_of_lending.

 Third one is for student details record.